Thinking outside the pitch: We enabled Airtel’s B2B sales teams to listen and sell with stories

 In a way, we were speaking with a time-bound audience ourselves – how could we keep our participants’ attention, and encourage them to fully engage with the workshop curriculum?
 Through interactive activities and exercises, with scenarios they could personally relate to.

-• Asking curious, context-led questions and telling credible, insightful stories to time-starved prospects
+Asking curious, context-led questions and telling ultra-short credible stories to time-starved prospects in order to get a longer meeting

-This way, our participants could progressively test out their own storytelling skills, polishing where needed; after all, everyone is a storyteller, and in that way, also salespeople.
+This way, our participants could progressively pick up and test out their own storytelling skills, polishing where needed; after all, everyone is a storyteller, and in that way, also salespeople.
 A storyteller sells an idea, and a salesperson sells a story…or is it the other way round?

 But we didn’t stop with the workshop: to ensure team members had thoroughly absorbed what they had learnt, we conducted two virtual check-ins, post the actual workshop.
 It allowed us to do case studies and role-plays, especially involving hypothetical scenarios of selling to time-starved prospects and up- or cross-selling within an account, evaluate their progress, and provide feedback where needed.